Exposing Event Broker Services to External Traffic

 • Solace recommends that you use an integrated load balancer (Kubernetes service type of LoadBalancer).
 Specifically, integrated load balancer solutions must use an external network load balancer with an L4 load balancing strategy.

-• If an integrated load balancer is not available, you can use NodePort or ClusterIP with External IP to expose the event broker service within the cluster to external traffic.
+• If an integrated load balancer is not available, you can use NodePort to expose the event broker service within the cluster to external traffic.

 If you need more help to decide, see the considerations in Questionnaire: Deploying in a Customer-Controlled Region.